Guide to Tenant Screening and Tenant Background Check

 A tenant background check provides a wide array of helpful information to landlords.
 For example, does the applicant have outstanding debt or other financial obligations?
 Do they have large balances on credit cards?
 Do they have any liens are taken out against them or their property?
 These answers could significantly affect a tenant's ability to pay the rent in full and on time.

-Landlords should determine an acceptable range of credit to move forward with a tenant’s application.
+Landlords should determine an acceptable range of credit to move forward with a tenant's application.
 Many of the recommended services here provide more guidance on what a healthy credit score looks like.
-Landlords should apply the same credit history requirements to all tenants -- remember that in Chicago and Cook County, landlords cannot discriminate based on a tenant's source of income.
-Landlords ought to be familiar with fair housing laws and can read more about how they work here.
+Landlords should apply the same credit standards to every applicant.
+In Chicago, Cook County, and Illinois statewide, landlords cannot discriminate based on a tenant's source of income — including Housing Choice Vouchers (Section 8), SSI, SSDI, child support, alimony, or veterans' benefits.
+For a fuller breakdown of Fair Housing protections, see our guide to Chicago's Fair Housing laws.

 Tenant screening services like the ones we review here are beneficial for several reasons, and the chief among those is that they're really quick.
 Landlords in a hurry might appreciate a fast, cost-effective tenant screening process, but some drawbacks come with the speediness of some screening services.
 Namely, the reliability of aggregated data.
 What does that mean?
 Think of a Google search for a common name like John Smith.
 The results will number in the millions, if not billions, and how might someone reliably narrow down the results to the *one* John Smith that they wanted to check?
 These screening companies are pulling data from several public databases.
 There is an increased likelihood that landlords will see results for a completely different person in their tenant screening report with a common surname.